hanzihero/moedict-kindle/README.md

 ### Building

 1. Run `elixir moedict.exs` to generate `moedict.html`
 2. Run `./kindlegen-mac.sh` to generate `moedict.mobi`.
-If not using Mac, you can simply get `kindlegen` directly and run `kindlegen -c0 moedict.opf`.
+If not using Mac, you can simply get `kindlegen` directly and run `kindlegen -c0 output/moedict.opf`.

-Note that running kindlegen takes tens of minutes to run on my M1 Macbook Air.
-Because of this, I recommend just generating `moedict.html` when doing styling changes, and only running kindlegen when preparing to sideload onto the Kindle.

 ### Testing/verifying